 The Ethics Code must be observed by all employees of the Group and is accessible to all employees through the corporate website, Intranet and Living Fluidra.
-All employees, when they join Fluidra, receive a copy of the Ethics Code which they have to sign as acceptance to comply with the internal policies of Fluidra
+All employees, when they join Fluidra, receive a copy of the Ethics Code which they have to sign as evidence of their agreement to comply with the internal policies of Fluidra.

-In general, the main values including in the Ethics Code are those of bringing maximum transparency to Fluidra's business, creating an environment of trust for its customers, suppliers, shareholders, employees, public and private institutions and for society in general.
-The Ethics Code is based on the ten principles declared in the UN Global Compact and seeks to be the guide that sets out the most relevant ethic principles and behaviour to be observed in internal and external relation, including and updating all conduct that is not permitted from a legal approach.
+The main values included in the Ethics Code are those of bringing maximum transparency to Fluidra's business, creating an environment of trust for its customers, suppliers, shareholders, employees, public and private institutions and for society in general.
+The Ethics Code is based on the ten principles declared in the UN Global Compact and seeks to be the guide that sets out the most relevant ethic principles and behaviour to be observed in internal and external relations, including and updating all conduct that is not permitted from a legal approach.